MultiSafepay/docs/content/payments/checkout/payment-components/multiple/multiple-2.md

 });
 ```

-## Initialize the payment component
+## Initialize the Payment Component

 Call the `PaymentComponent.init()` method with the following arguments:
 ```